frictionlessdata/frictionless-py/docs/guides/guides-overview.md

 ### Advanced Level

-Explor the following section for more advanced guides:
+Explore the following section for more advanced guides:
 - [Mastering the Framework](framework/package-guide.md)
 - [Writing an Extension](extension/design-guide.md)